How do I enrol in a course?

 Sometimes students are not accepted into the Ryerson’s full-time degree programs because they don’t have all the required Grade 12 U (or high school equivalency) courses.
 This doesn’t mean you have to go back to high school – we offer Grade 12 U-level courses in English, mathematics, chemistry, biology, and physics during the evenings.

-For more information, see Academic Bridging Courses (ABCs).
+For more information, visit Academic Bridging Courses (ABCs).

 Note: Academic Bridging Courses (ABCs) are continuing education equivalents, and do not count as Grade 12 U courses or high school credits.
 They cannot be used towards obtaining an Ontario Secondary School Diploma (OSSD).